 - having new or multiple sex partners

 - not using condoms or other barrier contraceptives

 - using scented products in or around the vagina

 - having an intrauterine device (IUD)

-Bacterial vaginosis is not a sexually transmitted disease (STD).
-However, the CDC suggests it can increase a person’s risk of contracting an STD.
+Bacterial vaginosis is not a sexually transmitted infection (STI).
+However, the CDC suggests it can increase a person’s risk of contracting an STI.

 - changes in discharge, such as thinner discharge

 - itching around the outside of the vagina

 - a strong fishy odor, especially after sex

 When symptoms occur, they typically develop within 5–28 days of exposure to the infection, though they can also develop much later.
 The symptoms may then come and go.